 Surveillance and Prevention monitors disease trends and develops and maintains a public health system in an effort to improve the City of Newark’s ability to address the health needs of residents and provide prevention and early intervention activities.

 The division includes six (6) units:

 The Division of Environmental Health provides comprehensive delivery of inspection services, investigations, and education programs to citizens and consumers in order to assure a healthful and protected environment.

-Health Planning incorporates three (3) units:
+Health Planning incorporates two (2) units:

 The Mary Eliza Mahoney Health Center is now open!
 Come out for adult, pediatric, and behavioral care.
 The facility will be open Mondays through Fridays, from 8 a.m. to 4:00 p.m. and will be on a walk-in basis.
 While the new clinic is designed to support residents of the West Ward, Bradley Court, and both family members and students attending Speedway Avenue Elementary School, it will be open to all Newark residents, regardless of inability to pay.

 The City of Newark Department of Health and Community Wellness, conducts routine inspections of City of Newaark businesses (Retail Food Establishments) through-out the year.
 Per Chapter 52 Minimum Standards for Recognized Public Health Activities, all Retail Food Establishments are to be inspected at least once per year.